getredash/website/src/pages/kb/faq/hosted-redash_category.md

 order: 3
 ---

-{% callout danger %}
-Hosted Redash is no longer accepting new account sign-ups
-{% endcallout %}

 ## Does Redash Store My Data?

 Each time you run a query we cache the query results.
 This means there's